Top 10 Things to Know

 General Homeowners meetings are held in February and August.
 Notice of meeting will be mailed via USPS to all homeowners prior to meeting.

-Master Board meets the third Tuesday of each month.
+Master Board usually meets the third Tuesday of each month.
 Agendas are posted to the website prior to each meeting.
-The Master board sits over both Garden Court HOA and Domain HOA boards which meet separately.
+The Master board presides over both the Garden Court HOA and Domain HOA boards, each of which meet separately.
 An informal joint session of these three boards convenes as needed.

 6. Architectural Control Review Process and other Documents.

-7. HOA Dues.
-Invoices are mailed in December by Spectrum Association Management.
-Dues are payable every year on January 1st and due NLT January 31.
-It is the norm for homeowners to have paid the balance of current year dues at escrow in the closing process, but check your status with the HOA management to be sure.
-Our Management applies a late fee of $25.00/month effective January 31.
-You may pay on line on Spectrum's website, www.Spectrumam.com, in person at the local HOA Management office, by mail or by phone.
-Email HOA.firstname.lastname@example.org for current mailing address and phone number.
-You cannot pay on our HOA website.
+.
+It is the norm for homeowners to have paid the balance of current year dues at escrow during the closing process, but check your status with the HOA management to be certain.
+Our Management applies a late fee of $25.00/month effective January 31

 8. Kings Crossing HOA and non-HOA Properties.
 Kings Crossing HOA is comprised of 1,355 lots of which currently 10 are vacant, buildable lots and several common area spaces.
 There are two private properties and one public park within the Kings Crossing community.
 As such, these properties are not associated with or under the control of the HOA.